In many of my recent client sessions these past few months, there’s been an underlying theme of stress and anxiety with the state of the world…

-It got me thinking about our expectations that we put on ourselves.
+The conversations I’ve been having recently with my clients, friends and colleagues has got me thinking about the expectations that we put on ourselves.

-I believe we have a tendency to believe that the negative emotions that we feel: (sadness, grief, pain, anxiety, doubt and fear) are “bad” things.
+We have a tendency to feel like the negative emotions that we feel: (sadness, grief, pain, anxiety, doubt and fear) are “bad” things.

 The truth of the matter is, those darker emotions that we feel aren’t really “bad” they’re simply part of the human experience.

 And we all have feelings regardless of how lucky, abundant and privileged we are.

 Shaming ourselves for feeling how we feel doesn’t help and is a recipe for spiraling deeper into a hole of despair, anxiety, and fear.

 In this week’s blog I talk about how to manage life and the circumstances we find ourselves in…

 Everything isn’t going to be perfect in life.

 There are going to be days when we don’t feel so good.